 Annual reviews of the Board, its Committees and Directors are performed, alternating each year between an internal self-evaluation and an external independent review conducted by a recognised Board performance and effectiveness consultant.
-In FY19 an external independent review was undertaken.
-In addition, the Board also participated in Metcash's annual Engagement survey, and conducted a review of their results from that survey, in FY19.
+In FY20 an internal self-evaluation was undertaken.
+In addition, the Board also participates in Metcash's annual Engagement survey, and will review the results from the survey conducted in FY20 when the challenges of handling the COVID-19 situation abate prior Board reviews; the Board's major strengths and pressing needs/areas for improvement; succession; priorities, challenges and issues; and performance generally.

-The annual review of the Board evaluates a number of areas including: the Board's role, accountabilities and governance; Board processes and support (from management generally and from the Office of the Company Secretary specifically); the Board's capabilities and quality of contribution; the Board's culture; Board Committees; achievement against action items arising from prior Board reviews; the Board's major strengths and pressing needs/areas for improvement; succession; priorities, challenges and issues; and performance generally.
+The annual review of the Board evaluates a number of areas including: the Board's role, accountabilities and governance; Board processes and support (from management generally and from the Office of the Company Secretary specifically); the Board's capabilities and quality of contribution; the Board's culture; Board Committees; achievement against action items arising from